 Entitled to Thrive

-The biggest lie told two couples is love is patient.
+The biggest lie told to couples is that love is patient.
 It's a lesson well learned when you and the love of your life stand on two separate sides of a critical issue.
-In that case, love become scary and vulnerable.
+In that case, love becomes scary and vulnerable.

-Lauren and Ryan are the All-American couple that have worked hard to achieve everything they have ever dreamed of, so it causes a rift between them when they discover their friend has been killed and they have been named the legal guardian of his daughter, Lulu.
+Lauren and Ryan were the all-American couple who worked hard to achieve everything they ever dreamed of, so it caused a rift between them when they discover their friend was killed, having named them the legal guardians of his daughter, Lulu.

-Ryan is ready to start enjoying the freedom of having almost independent children, not adopt a child from the other side of the world, especially one that they have never met.
-He wasn't even sure he was capable of loving a child that wasn't his . . . until he set eyes on Lulu.
+Ryan was eager to start enjoying the freedom of having almost independent children.
+Adopting a child from the other side of the world, especially one they had never met, was not something he wanted to consider.
+He wasn't even sure he was capable of loving a child who wasn't his . . . until he set eyes on Lulu.

 Lauren fell in love the minute she heard she was going to be a mom again.
-In her opinion, it was no different than the minute she found out she was pregnant.
-For her, Lulu is theirs to nurture and protect.
+In her opinion, it was no different than when she found out she was pregnant.
+For her, Lulu was theirs to nurture and protect.

 Love is about being in sync; a little bit of give and take.
-But above all else, it's about respect.
-It's not about talking; it's about listening.
+But above all, it's about respect.
+It's not just about talking; it's about listening.